-The Foundation has commitments to sixty-two limited partnerships that draw down capital as the partnerships make investments.
+The Foundation has commitments to eighty-eight limited partnerships that draw down capital as the partnerships make investments.
 As the commitments are called, the Foundation reallocates resources from current investments to fulfill the commitment, thus the capital calls are asset allocation shifts within the investment portfolio.
-As of December 31, 2021, the Foundation had approximately \$89 million of uncalled capital commitments through 2034, of which it is estimated approximately \$19 million will be called in 2022.
-In addition, in 2021 the Foundation committed to liquidating two marketable alternative managers totaling approximately \$25 million, and a partial redemption of \$4 million from a domestic equity investment manager.
+As of December 31, 2022, the Foundation had approximately \$99 million of uncalled capital commitments through 2038, of which it is estimated approximately \$24 million will be called in 2023.
+In addition, in 2022 the Foundation committed to liquidating one marketable alternative manager and one global ex-U.S. equity manager totaling approximately \$5.3 million.

-Subsequent to December 31, 2021, the Foundation decided in the first quarter of 2022 to commit \$3 million to a private investment manager.
+Subsequent to December 31, 2022, the Foundation decided in the first quarter of 2023 to liquidate one U.S. equity manager with a value of approximately \$24 million and to invest the proceeds in a new U.S. equity manager, as well as commit \$5 million to a private equity manager.